abalabokhin/translate_tra/README.md

 Make sure you install argparse and textblob python libraries:
 ```
-pip install argparse
+pip install googletrans==4.0.0rc1
 pip install textblob
 ```
+Translating with Google Translate has some limitations for request number.
+To avoid them googletrans library can be used.
+To translate using this library you can use "--experimental" option.
+However, the translation seems to be worse with googletrans library (more comparisson needs to be done).

-Translating with google translate has some limitations for request number.
-To avoid them the delay is added (I am not sure it works, actually, more testing needs to be done).
-Anyway, now script works very slow (1 second delay between requests).
-If you see an exception: "Too Many Requests", you should stop using the script for a day (the requests limit is reset every day).
+If you use non-experimental mode, you can see an exception: "Too Many Requests".
+In this case you should stop using the script for a day (the requests limit is reset every day).